TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/_General/Chart.md

 #### BME Event Types

-This track uses the `A` type code to mark auto-play notes, and also extends the `N` type code to include a sound number after the length.
+This track uses the `A` type code to mark auto-play notes (equivalent to BME channel 01), and also extends the `N` type code to include a keysound number after the length.

 `<Position> = A <Sound>`

 `<Position> = N <Type> <Length> <Sound>`

-- Sound is a number indicating which keysound to play.
+- `Sound` is a number indicating which keysound to play.

 #### BME Conversion Note and Modifier Types